varshithams/portfolio/final-project-part-three.md

 ## Final design decisions
 I have added more sections and kept the color coordinated for all these sections.
 For a heat map that I added, I chose to go with green color as it represents go green which is plastic-free and this is environment friendly.
 I have kept color throughout the website very coordinated and subtle.
 I also added a heat map in the end which indicated how much we save overall and that is why going plastic-free is the best choice.

+### Things that stood out for me
+I love how I was able to visualize the graph which gradually shows the increase in plastic production and also the projection for 2035 if we keep using plastic this way.
+The way that the world map came out as well was impressive for me.
+The way I could use images to tell the story was something I was majorly focusing on and I am happy the way it came out.

 # Final thoughts